bevyengine/bevy/.github/pull_request_template.md

 - If this PR adds a new feature or public API, consider adding a brief pseudo-code snippet of it in action
 - If this PR includes a visual change, consider adding a screenshot, GIF, or video
   - If you want, you could even include a before/after comparison!
-- If the Changelog or Migration Guide adequately cover the changes, you can delete this section
+- If the Migration Guide adequately covers the changes, you can delete this section

 While a showcase should aim to be brief and digestible, you can use a toggleable section to save space on longer showcases: